gitlabhq/gitlab-runner/docs/executors/docker.md

 A Windows Server running GitLab Runner must be running a recent version of Docker because GitLab Runner uses Docker to detect what version of Windows Server is running.

-A combination known not to work with GitLab Runner is Docker 17.06 and Server 1909.
-Docker does not identify the version of Windows Server resulting in the following error:
+A known version of Docker that doesn't work with GitLab Runner is `Docker 17.06` since Docker does not identify the version of Windows Server resulting in the following error:

 ```plaintext
 unsupported Windows Version: Windows Server Datacenter
 ```

-This error should contain the Windows Server version.
-If you get this error, with no version specified, upgrade Docker.
-Try a Docker version of similar age, or later, than the Windows Server release.

 [Read more about troubleshooting this](../install/windows.md#docker-executor-unsupported-windows-version).